A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

 We study the dependence of median survival times for CAR-T treatments $\widetilde{T}_{s}^{2C}$ on the total dose of CAR-T cells (see the upper panel of Fig. \ref{fig:f3}).
 Here, we fix the number of injections of CAR-T cells to 2 ($L_2=2$).
 We find that the more total CAR-T cells are given, the longer the median survival times.

-In the bottom panel of Fig. \ref{fig:f3}, we investigate the impact of the distribution of $10^{9}$ CAR-T cells as the total dose ($v L_2=10^{9}$) across several applications (different $L_2$) on the median survival time.
-The results show that the number of CAR-T applications has a slight impact on the median survival $\widetilde{T}_{s}^{L_2C}$, with the optimal approach being the administration of all CAR-T cells in a single large dose ($L_2=1$).
-However, considering potential side effects and the minimal variation in the median survival time, we recommend dividing the available CAR-T cells into two applications ($L_2=2$).
+In the bottom panel of Fig. \ref{fig:f3}, we explore how distributing a fixed total dose of $10^{9}$ CAR-T cells ($v L_2 = 10^{9}$) across multiple applications (i.e., varying $L_2$) influences the median survival time.
+The results show that the number of CAR-T applications has a slight impact on median survival $\widetilde{T}_{s}^{L_2C}$, the optimal approach being the administration of all CAR-T cells in a single large dose ($L_2=1$).
+However, given the clinical relevance of mitigating potential side effects and the relatively small difference in survival outcomes, we recommend dividing the available CAR-T cells into two applications ($L_2=2$) as a more balanced therapeutic strategy.

-For patient toxicological and manufacturing constraints, we consider two different total dosages of CAR-T that we apply, $L_{2}v=10^{9}$ and $L_{2}v=2\cdot10^{9}$, and we distribute CAR-T cells over two applications, that is $L_{2}=2$.
+For patient toxicological and manufacturing constraints, we consider two different total dosages of CAR-T that we apply, $L_{2}v=10^{9}$ and $L_{2}v=2\cdot10^{9}$, and we distribute CAR-T cells in two applications, that is, $L_{2}=2$.
 Thus, in the first case, CAR-T cells are distributed in two equal doses of $0.5\cdot 10^9$ cells, while in the second case, CAR-T cells are distributed in two equal doses of $1\cdot 10^9$ cells.

-Fig. \ref{fig:f3a} presents the dependence of the median survival time on the time gap between two applications of CAR-T cells.
-The results indicate a slight negative impact of increasing the interval between CAR-T injections on survival outcomes.
-However, to mitigate potential side effects, it is preferable to introduce a gap between CAR-T cell administrations.
-Considering that the typical lifespan of CAR-T cells in the human body is approximately 7 days, we distribute the CAR-T cells in two injections with a 7-day interval between them.
+Fig.~\ref{fig:f3a} illustrates the dependence of the median survival time on the interval between two CAR-T cell administrations.
+The results show a slight decrease in survival outcomes as the time gap between injections increases.
+Despite this modest negative trend, introducing a delay between CAR-T doses can be clinically advantageous for reducing potential treatment-related toxicity.
+Considering that the typical lifespan of CAR-T cells in the human body is approximately 7 days, we distribute CAR-T cells in two injections with a 7-day interval between them.

-By performing an \textit{in silico} trial applying only CAR-T cell monotherapy to a virtual cohort ($N=10000$ virtual patients), there is a slight positive effect on survivals (see KM curves in Fig. \ref{fig:f1}).
-The median survival time for the same population with no treatment (NT) is 268 days, while with total $10^{9}$ CAR-T cells is 312 days and with $2\cdot10^{9}$ CAR-T cells is 332 days, achieving a gain of 16.42 \% and of 23.88 \%, respectively.
+By performing an \textit{in silico} trial applying only CAR-T cell therapy to the virtual cohort ($N=10000$ virtual patients), there is a slight positive effect on survivals (see KM curves in Fig. \ref{fig:f1}).
+The median survival time for the untreated population (NT) is 268 days.
+With a total dose of $10^9$ CAR-T cells, the median survival increases to 312 days, corresponding to a 16.42\% improvement.
+Doubling the CAR-T dose to $2 \cdot 10^9$ cells yields a median survival of 332 days, reflecting a 23.88\% gain relative to no treatment.